K3DFD-Radio/PHL-MER-Group-PSWS/altconfig.md

 You should see a status display showing all running jobs and daemons — similar to the example output in the [wds status reference](wds_output.md).

+Your server should also now show up as active on the [PSWS Website](https://pswsnetwork.caps.ua.edu/home)